 Short-term employee benefits are measured on an undiscounted basis and are recognized as an expense when employees render the related services.
-For bonuses and compensated absences, estimated amounts are recognized as liabilities when the Company has legal or constructive obligations to make such payments and reliable estimates of the amounts can be made.
+For bonuses and compensated absences, estimated amounts paid based on these plans are recognized as liabilities when the Company has legal or constructive obligations to make such payments and reliable estimates of the amounts can be made.